Description

 Using this definition on our asset we see for example:

-• Looking at the maximum days under water of days in the last 5 years of Defiance Hotel, Airline, and Cruise ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)
+• The maximum time in days below previous high water mark over 5 years of Defiance Hotel, Airline, and Cruise ETF is days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

 AveDuration: